refap3/refAP3repo/SenseHat/_readme.txt

-some sample files for the Raspberry Pi Sense Hat
+Some sample files for the Raspberry Pi Sense Hat
 ----------------------------------------------------